jamesbelk0/regression_bigmart_sales_predictions/README.md

   - RMSE: 1,082.6662
   - R2: 0.6039

- - The final model chose was a `Tuned Decision Tree` with the max_depth tuned to 5.
+ - The final model chosen was a `Tuned Decision Tree` with the max_depth tuned to 5.
  - The Mean Absolute Error was off by about `24.40`.
  - The Mean Squared Error was `54,007`.
  - The Root Meaqn Squared Error had a calculation of `25.2354`.